“Investing is simple, but not easy.”Warren Buffett

 The purpose of investing is to lay out some money today in order to get back more money in the future.
 Pretty simple, right?

 The most basic, fundamental variables that influence an asset’s intrinsic value are its cash flows, growth, and risk.
 That’s it.
 When it comes to businesses, cash flows are the actual dollars leftover after deducting all cash costs and business investments.
-Because such costs and cash flows can vary in their timing, a measure of earnings is commonly used as a proxy.
-In the very long run that should hold true, but in short run earnings can be manipulated to make an excellent business appear poor or a poor business appear excellent.
-Because cash flows are generated over the asset’s lifetime, growth is important for the timing and magnitude of the cash flows, with cash in the future being less certain and less valuable than cash in the near term.
+Because such costs and cash flows can vary in their magnitude and timing, a measure of earnings is commonly used as a proxy.
+In the very long run that should be adequate, but in short run, earnings can be manipulated to make an excellent business appear poor or a poor business appear excellent.
+Because cash flows are generated over the asset’s lifetime, growth is important for the trajectory of the cash flows, with cash in the future being less certain and less valuable than cash in the near term.
 To be beneficial, however, growth must coincide with value creation, or cash flows produced above the risk taken.
 In this context, risk broadly reflects the cost of producing the cash flows, effectively the discount rate.
-There is no precise way to calculate a business’ risk, but it should reflect riskiness relative to other assets as well as within the company itself.
+There is no precise way to calculate a business’ risk, but it should reflect riskiness relative to other assets as well as intrinsic to the company.
 Every investment rationale boils down to these three factors and a comparison to price, and reasoning from these first principles is the basis for all sensible analysis.

 When asked about investing, Buffett has repeated the Aesop proverb that “a bird in the hand is worth two in the bush.”
 The challenge, he adds, is determining how many birds are in the bush, what is the probability you’ll get them out, and when.
 Increasingly, in most bushes, the birds are rather easy to spot and capture, and with a greater number of participants observing the same bushes, the probability of capturing more birds will undeniably decrease.
 What is relatively unchanged, however, is the variability in value participants place on the bird in the hand.
 Sometimes, birds are released rather carelessly in the optimistic anticipation of capturing just a few more birds; while at other times, you couldn’t pry a bird out of someone’s hands no matter how high the probability is of capturing many more.
 Placing greater value on the bird in your hand when others are eagerly releasing theirs may be the difference between survival and starvation in the event of an unexpected exodus of birds from the bush.
 Inevitably, the birds always return, and mate rather aggressively.
 For those willing to relentlessly search, particularly in places where others are not, with a bit of luck, spotting an unnoticed full nest can be quite rewarding.

-* though the term has morphed over time with the advent of factors.
+* The term has unfortunately morphed over time with the advent of factors.